 - Hypoglycemia.
 The baby may have low levels of blood glucose right after delivery.
 This problem occurs if the mother's blood glucose levels have been high for a long time.
 This leads to a lot of insulin in the baby’s blood.
 After delivery, the baby continues to have a high insulin level, but no longer has the glucose from the mother.
 This causes the newborn's blood glucose level to get very low.
 The baby's blood glucose level is checked after birth.
 If the level is too low, the baby may need glucose in an IV.

 - Trouble breathing (respiratory distress).
 Too much insulin or too much glucose in a baby's system may keep the lungs from growing fully.
 This can cause breathing problems in babies.
 This is more likely in babies born before 37 weeks of pregnancy.

 - Preeclampsia.
-Women with type 1 or type 2 diabetes are at increased risk of preeclampsia during pregnancy.
-It is recommended that women with type 1 and type 2 diabetes take low-dose aspirin 60 to150 mg/day from the end of the 1st trimester until the baby is born to lower the risk.
+Women with Type 1 or Type 2 diabetes are at increased risk for preeclampsia during pregnancy.
+To lower the risk, they should take low-dose aspirin (60 to150 mg a day) from the end of the first trimester until the baby is born .

 Can diabetes during pregnancy be prevented?

 Not all types of diabetes can be prevented.
 Type 1 diabetes usually starts when a person is young.
 Type 2 diabetes may be avoided by losing weight.
 Healthy food choices and exercise can also help prevent Type 2 diabetes.